-Some businesses find that they can participate in Demand Side Response by shifting energy intensive processes to times when demand is lower, while other businesses will have processes that can be paused for a certain period without having any impact on the quality of their product or service.
+Some businesses find that they can participate in DSR by shifting energy intensive processes to times when demand is lower, while other businesses will have processes that can be paused for a certain period without having any impact on the quality of their product or service.
 DSR rewards flexibility and you retain control by defining the parameters of your participation and setting the limits of your flexibility.
 For schemes that do not require a rapid response, you may opt to control your assets manually.

 9. What happens during a Demand Side Response event?

-- One, we can set up your assets to respond automatically to event notifications, within seconds if necessary (opening up the opportunity to participate in Frequency Response schemes).
+- One, we can set up your assets to respond automatically to event notifications within seconds if necessary (opening up the opportunity to participate in Frequency Response schemes).

 - Or, two, if you’d prefer to retain manual control over your assets, we can help your business to establish a process for manual DSR participation, and you can sign up to receive event notifications that prompt you to trigger your participation.

 10. How often would my business have to respond to DSR events and how long do they typically last?